Who is Daryl Davis and what can we learn from him?

 My ancestors, like the ancestors of most Blacks in this country, got off a boat many centuries ago, thus making the nationality of their descendants just plain American and their race Black.
 I feel the same way about White Americans who have been here for generations and see no reason to call them Euro-Americans.”

-As long as we stress the idea of a separate identity for people who have the same national origin, we create a new problem: we see ourselves as separate segmented subgroups rather than as a collective whole.
+As long as we stress the idea of a separate identity for people with the same national origin, we create a new problem: we see ourselves as separate segmented subgroups rather than as a collective whole.

 In Accidental Courtesy, Daryl says “At one time, we [Black people] had no history.
 No Black history in this country.
 All we had was American history, which may as well had been called White history.”
 Daryl has elaborated on this point further in his interview on the Joe Rogan podcast: